How to get ramp-up ready

 Alessandra del Centina, Managing Consultant, Vendigital

-Taking an introspective look at internal processes can help to identify areas for improvement, before the ramp up gets underway.
-For example, before making any final decisions, the following checklist should be considered:
+Taking an introspective look at internal processes can help to identify areas for improvement.
+For example, to support decision making, the following checklist should be considered:

 Internal process checklist